 These four 2020 color palette trends will send you rushing to your local paint store.

 The most exciting part of a home remodeling project is the installation of design elements.
 It’s when your vision comes to life in a way that transforms and transfixes.
 Paint color is a prime example.
-In fact, it’s one of the – if not the – most impactful parts of a renovation vision.
+In fact, it’s one of the most impactful components of a renovation.

-To kick off a new decade, we’re compiling four of the biggest paint color trends sure to give your home an au courant aesthetic.
-After years of white kitchens and gray walls ruling the roost, 2020 is all about embracing color – colors seeming plucked from nature itself.
+To kick off the new decade, we compiled four of the biggest paint color trends that are sure to give your home an au courant aesthetic.
+After years of white kitchens and gray walls ruling the roost, 2020 is all about embracing color – hues seeming plucked from nature itself.

 Pro Tip: When considering paint colors, we encourage thinking beyond walls and to your furniture and cabinets – even ceilings and trim.

 For both interior design and fashion color palettes, Pantone is the leader in defining color trends that'll be seen around the world.
-The Pantone color of the year for 2020 is Classic Blue, which means this particular hue and other blues will be everywhere.
-Blues will range from calming pastels and bold jewel tones to accent walls and monochromatic rooms.
+The Pantone Color of the Year for 2020 is Classic Blue, which means this particular hue and others will be everywhere.
+These blues will range from calming pastels to bold jewel tones canvasing everything from accent walls to entirely monochromatic rooms.
 Other 2020 hits will be Blue Danube by Benjamin Moore, Windmill Wings by Benjamin Moore (shown above) and Light Drizzle by Behr.

-Benjamin Moore named its own 2020 color of the year, and it makes any home pretty in pink.
-Dubbed First Light, this soft, comforting hue has personality and elegance perfect for any surface.
+Benjamin Moore named its own 2020 color of the year, and it'll make any home pretty in pink.
+Dubbed First Light, this soft, comforting tone has personality and elegance perfect for any surface.
 Looking for something a little richer?
-Behr’s Bubble Shell (one of 15 beautiful swatches in Behr’s 2020 Color Trends palette) is a dusty-rose tone that offers a little more drama.
+Behr’s Bubble Shell (one of 15 beautiful swatches in Behr’s 2020 Color Trends palette) is a dusty rose that offers a little more drama.